Xingen Lei

 Teaching Focus

-Since 2017, I have developed with my colleagues a new course entitled, "The global food, energy, and water nexus, engaging students from the US, China, and India to chart for a sustainable future".
-This course is cross-listed as ANSC, FDSC, AEM, and CHEME 4880, and is in collaboration with three schools in China and India.
+Since 2017, I have led a course entitled, Global Food, Energy, and Water Nexus – Engage the US, China, and India for Sustainable Future.
+This course is cross-listed as ANSC, FDSC, AEM, CHEME, and CEE 4880/6880/6780/5820, and is in collaboration with six schools in China, India and Puerto Rico.

-Every semester, my laboratory hosts 5-8 undergraduate students majoring in animal science, biology, nutrition and other fields to conduct independent and honors thesis research.
-These students are not only involved in performing complete research projects, but also in applying for grants, writing papers, and presenting findings at national and professional meetings.
+Also, every semester, my laboratory hosts 5-8 undergraduate students majoring in animal science, biology, nutrition and other fields to conduct independent and honors thesis research.

 Presentations and Activities